TBD54566975/web5-chatgpt-plugin/README.md

 # Web5 assistant plugin for ChatGPT

+This is the source code for the ChatGPT plugin for Web5 assistant.
+You can find this plugin on the ChatGPT plugin store (you will currently need ChatGPT Plus access).

-This ChatGPT plugin is an assistant that can teach you about web5, Decentralized Web Nodes and more, and can even write web5 code for you if you ask it nicely. **Requires a  ChatGPT Plugin developer access**
+This ChatGPT plugin is an assistant that can teach you about web5, Decentralized Web Nodes and more, and can even write web5 code for you if you ask it nicely.

 ## Some examples